How to Green Your Summer: Tips for Making Your Summer Vacation Green

 The local roundup.

 Buy food locally.
-Farmers markets are great places to shop, and ensure that the veggies you're eating hot off the grill or mixed in a salad haven't traveled thousands of miles just to reach your plate.
+Farmers markets are great places to shop and ensure that the veggies you're eating hot off the grill or mixed in a salad haven't traveled thousands of miles just to reach your plate.
 That cuts down on the use of fossil fuels, which leads to significantly reduced levels of pollution and resource depletion over your typical tomato bought at the local supermarket.
-Websites like Local Harvest can help you find one in your area, even if you've never seen one in your life.
+Websites like Local Harvest can help you find one in your area.

 Wet and wise.